-Section 4-7.
-Scooters and miscellaneous vehicles
+4.7.
+Scooters and Miscellaneous Vehicles

-No person shall use at the airport any go-cart, go-ped, skateboard, rollerblade, all terrain vehicle or other vehicle not licensed or otherwise permitted by state law for operation on a public street or highway.
+No person shall use at the airport any go-cart, go-ped, skateboard, rollerblade, all-terrain vehicle, or other vehicle not licensed or otherwise permitted by state law for operation on a public street or highway.
 This section does not pertain to vehicles used solely for tugging, marshaling, or refueling aircraft, or golf carts used by those who have successfully completed the Ground Vehicle Training Program and been issued a license.
-On a case by case basis, and with the prior written approval of the Airport Director, other modes of transportation may be used on the airport.
+On a case-by-case basis, and with the prior written approval of the Airport Director, other modes of transportation may be used at the airport.